 Building codes stipulate that the blades from a ceiling fan must be at least 7 feet from the floor.
 Most standard mount fans that hang from a downrod will put the blades about 12" from the ceiling making them appropriate for rooms with ceilings that are 8 feet or higher.
 Hugger fans are designed for rooms with ceilings that are lower than 8 feet.
-But what you must be aware of is that the closest the blades are to the ceiling with any hugger fan is about 6".
+But what you must be aware of is that the closest the blades are to the ceiling with any hugger fan is about 5".
 So if your room has a ceiling lower than 7.5 feet, you cannot install a ceiling fan.
-Even more, each hugger fan hangs at a different height, so it is important to look at the actual distance the blades are from the ceiling in order to determine if any particular flushmount ceiling fan is appropriate for your room.
+Because each hugger fan hangs at a different height, it is important to look at the actual distance the blades are from the ceiling in order to determine if any particular flushmount ceiling fan is appropriate for your room.
 Read more Tips and Facts About Hugger Fans below!

 Don't see anything you like?
 View All Hugger Fans Here!